-Jewish people have been living in Rome continuously since the 2nd century B.C. and today Rome’s Jewish community is Italy's largest.
+Jewish people have been living in Rome continuously since the 2nd century BCE and today Rome’s Jewish community is Italy's largest.
 Over the years the city has evolved many classic Jewish Roman savory dishes like carciofi alla giudia, Jewish-style deep fried artichokes, as well as many sweets.

-A favorite place to buy these sweets is at the tiny bakery: Antico Forno Boccione on the main street in the Ghetto, Via del Portico d’Ottavia.
+A favorite place to buy these sweets is Antico Forno Boccione, a tiny bakery on the main street of the former ghetto, Via del Portico d’Ottavia.
 There you can try a colorful slice of

 Subscribe today to gain unlimited access to all of our exclusive Italy intel and much more.
 For less than the cost of a cappuccino per week, you'll have access to invaluable insights and resources that will enhance your Italian experience.